bitsnnfl2021/bitsnnfl2021.github.io/_drafts/learning-convolutional-networks-for-content-weighted-image-compression.md

 **Task:**

-1\.
-Implement the autoencoder proposed in the paper without the importance map branch.
+1. Implement the autoencoder proposed in the paper without the importance map branch.

-2\.
-The binarizer function is non-differentiable so you will have to write your own forward pass and backward pass for this unit.
+2. The binarizer function is non-differentiable so you will have to write your own forward pass and backward pass for this unit.

-3\.
-Use the gradient pre-processing technique mentioned in the appendix and compare it with the variant which does not use that pre-processing scheme.
+3. sds

-4\.
-Implement either Global averaging cells method or NTM BFGS or NTM L-BFGS on atleast one of the problems mentioned in first point.
+4. Plot bit-rate vs PSNR/SSIM as given in paper

 **Dataset**
 Use any publicly available dataset with high quality images.
 You may use [Flickr30k ](https://www.kaggle.com/hsankesara/flickr-image-dataset#1001545525.jpg) or [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/)